Arrive in Quito, Ecuador

 Airfare is not included in trip costs.
 Detailed flight information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Guayaquil, Ecuador (GYE) no later than the evening of May 14, 2017.
-Most international flights arrive in the evening, but any time is fine.
-Depart from Guayaquil (GYE) on or after May 31, 2017.
-Many international flights leave early in the morning, but any time is fine.
+Flights you (or a travel agent) book: Arrive in Quito, Ecuador (UIO) no later than the night of May 12, 2018.
+Depart from Quito (UIO) anytime on or after May 30, 2018.

-Flights we book for you: The round-trip flights between Guayaquil and the Galápagos (Baltra Airport) will be arranged by Cheesemans’ Ecology Safaris; the cost will be added to your balance and due with the final payment (cost is subject to change by the airline).
+Flights we book for you: The round-trip flights between Quito and the Galápagos (Baltra Airport).
+The cost of this round trip booking will be added to your final trip balance.

 Don’t let a fear of seasickness keep you away!
 For all but the most sensitive, seasickness is rarely a problem in the Galápagos.
 Because we are close to the islands most of the time, the seas tend to be gentle and the few open-ocean passages will be overnight.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the charm and beauty of the islands and their incredible wildlife were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness and contact us if you have any concerns.